 - What is Functional Programming

-- Swift features for FP: high-order functions, value types, protocols, optionals, functional combinators.
+- Swift features for Functional Programming: high-order functions, value types, protocols, optionals, functional combinators.

 - Referential Transparency.